Fresh Squeezed Lemonade

 Fresh Squeezed Lemonade (with honey simple syrup) screams of warmer weather, but you don’t have to wait until summer to enjoy it.
 Besides the perky refreshing taste of fresh lemonade, it’s rich with antioxidant and anti-inflammatory benefits!

-Give your immune system a boost with this healthy lemonade rich with antioxidant and anti-inflammatory properties.
+Give your immune system a boost with this healthy lemonade made with fresh lemon juice and honey and rich with antioxidant and anti-inflammatory properties.

 Most lemonades are made with refined white sugar or corn syrup, which can cause inflammation and blood sugar spikes, but this lemonade recipe uses honey which is considered to be a healthier all-natural sweetener option.
 And the markets always seem to have an abundance of lemons all year round, so you don’t have to wait until summer to enjoy a tall glass of healthy lemonade.

 FRESH SQUEEZED LEMONADE RECIPE

 These are the only lemonade ingredients that you’ll need:

 - Lemons: you’ll need 1-1/2 cups of fresh lemon juice for this recipe